nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter3_chapter_3_sin_and_redemption.md

 <!-- p8 -->
 The various Greek and Hebrew words for sin have a high level of overlap.
 All sin is broadly described under the umbrella term ‘missing the mark’, ***Hamartia*** in Greek, and ***Chata’*** in Hebrew.
-This umbrella term is used for the most severe sins, adultery, murder, but also less severe sins, like showing partiality to wealthy people in our church gatherings (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">James 2:9</span>).
+This umbrella term is used for the most severe sins, adultery, murder, but also less severe sins, like showing partiality to wealthy people in our church gatherings (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">James 2:9</span>).

 <!-- p9 -->